*Some of the links in this post are affiliate links. For full information, please see our disclaimer here.

 With Korean pop culture slowly but steadily taking the world by storm, it comes as no surprise that the Korean language is now one of the most popular Asian languages for non-native speakers.
 Whether you’re looking to learn Korean language for travel purposes, or you simply want to understand K-dramas and K-pop even without subtitles, you have plenty of Korean language learning apps at your disposal.

 In this post, we’re discussing 17 apps to help you learn Korean language, most of which are free to download.
 Some of my favorites include Pimsleur and Rocket Languages, which both great for beginners who want to build their vocabulary and learn the Korean alphabet or Hangul.
 Duolingo and Memrise are great free apps to learn Korean, while Italki and Preply are great if you’re looking for affordable online tutors and native speakers to converse with.

+If you’re looking for Korean translator apps, that’s covered in a separate article.
 Now, it’s time to find out which app suits you best. 갑시다!
 That’s Hangul for let’s go!

 Editor’s note: To reach fluency faster, combine these apps with other resources, such as books, podcasts, online courses, videos and YouTube channels.
 For your convenience, we’ve compiled an epic list of 40+ Korean learning resources, including FREE ones.
 Read it, save it, and share it!

 Best apps to learn Korean for beginners

 Pimsleur is a classic language program that’s been around for over 50 years.
 Named after educator and linguist Paul Pimsleur, the Pimsleur method is a scientifically proven set of principles highlighting how memory could be triggered to best implant a new language.